MW 3x6 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-- Health risk associated with microscopic parts of magnets pose a threat, in case of ingestion, which is crucial in the aspect of protecting young children.
-It's also worth noting that small elements of these magnets are able to be problematic in medical diagnosis after entering the body.
+- Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is particularly important in the context of child safety.
+Additionally, miniscule components of these products can hinder the diagnostic process after entering the body.

 Dust and powder from neodymium magnets are flammable.